 - When the device logo appears, for example, SAMSUNG, release the power button.

 - After releasing the power key, now hold the volume down key.

 - Hold the volume down key until the device restarts.

 - When you see Safe Mode on the bottom left, release the volume key now.

 Put your phone in safe mode; Try sending text messages to your number or someone else for testing.
 If an error appears after opening the application, it means that the problem is definitely in the firmware.
 However, if you can use the messaging app for a few minutes without any problems in Safe Mode, you should check out other apps that cause this problem.
 If you find one, remove it.
 This will eventually clear the error code.

 Solution 3: Clear the cache and data

 Many users are confused about this, i.e., will clear the cache to solve my problem or error?
 Will I lose my contacts or anything?

-The answer is yes to the first and NO for the second.
+The answer is yes to the first and NO to the second.
 The data and cache clearing process solves all software-related problems and resets almost everything.